mebjas/html5-qrcode/README.md

   fps: number | undefined;

   /**
-   * Optional, edge size or dimension of QR scanning box, this should be
+   * Optional, edge size, dimension or calculator function for QR scanning
-   * smaller than the width and height of the full region.
+   * box, the value or computed value should be smaller than the width and
+   * height of the full region.
+   *
    * This would make the scanner look like this:
    *          ----------------------
    *          |********************|